maingauchegames/maingauche.games/content/devlog/20220812-stereo-boy-patch-1/index.md

 ## Exit doors are now solid(-ish)

 Bullets and pushable blocks no longer pass through the exit door.
-There was a level or two this was actually an issue.
+There's a level or two where this was actually an issue.
 Hope this doesn’t spoil your amazing speedrun strat!

 ## Cross-platform mouse sensitivity support